FaspDevTeam/faspxx/README.md

 =================================================================================

-The FASPxx is a C++ package designed for developing parallel iterative solvers and preconditioners for PDEs and systems of PDEs.
+The FASP++ is a C++ package designed for developing parallel iterative solvers and preconditioners for PDEs and systems of PDEs.
 The main components of the package are standard Krylov methods, algebraic multigrid methods, geometric multigrid methods, Schwarz methods, and incomplete factorization methods.

-There is a top level cmake for configuration and building of the FASPxx shared library and the test programs suite.
+There is a top level cmake for configuration and building of the FASP++ shared library and the test programs suite.
 You can use a cmake-style way to compile the package; see https://cmake.org on how to use cmake for your own operating system.
 The typical command for compiling FASP++ is: